 - 24×7 support and guidance on data recovery and storage medium damages

 - Fast services to ensure speedy results

 Readers would know that I had my reasons to believe that there would be a mammoth expected price bill ready for me.
-It had been a head crash the last time, and the people I’d gone to had found it really tough to salvage the data I told them to.
-Very honestly, I did not quite know of all the things that can go wrong with a hard drive, and was just patiently watching the experts at SalvageData talk among themselves regarding the future of my hard drive.
-It was, according to them, an electronics related damage to the hard drive, and not a physical damage.
+It had been ahead crashing the last time, and the people I’d gone to had found it really tough to salvage the data I told them to.
+Very honestly, I did not quite know of all the things that can go wrong with a hard drive and was just patiently watching the experts at SalvageData talk among themselves regarding the future of my hard drive.
+According to them, it was and electronics-related damage to the hard drive and not physical damage.
 From what all I could gather, there are issues of the following sorts with hard disks:-

 - Physical damages due to crashes and falls

 - Any of the above issues leading to damaging of platter

 Let me share some of Tim’s information (data recovery expert at SalvageData) when I’d taken the hard drive to him for inspection.